dprojects/Woodworking/Docs/README.md

 * **Panel at face:** To create panel at face select single face and click `refresh selection`.
 * **Panel between faces:** To create panel between two faces select two faces and click `refresh selection`.
 To select more faces hold `CTRL` key.
 The selection order is important.
 If the panel is created outside change selection order.
 * **Panel from vertices:** To create panel from vertices, you have to activate observer.
 The `first` means the thickness will be get from first selected object.
-You can set custom thickness if you want. ou can also use this option to create panle from selected edges in Sketch, see also [wires2pad](#wires2pad) tool.
+You can set custom thickness if you want or you can also use this option to create panel from selected edges in Sketch, see also [wires2pad](#wires2pad) tool.

 **Options:**